rapidsai/docs/ci/README.md

 ./ci/get-projects-to-versions.sh
 ```

-That script is re-used by other automation to determine which projects and versions to build.
+That script is reused by other automation to determine which projects and versions to build.

 ### Step 2: download API docs